kd2org/webdav-manager.js/README.md

 ### CORS

-For the client to work in this mode, your WebDAV server MUST set the following HTTP headers:
+For the client to work in this mode, your WebDAV server MUST set the following HTTP headers for `OPTIONS` requests:

 ```
 Access-Control-Allow-Origin: *